-This is a Fruit bowl.
-It was manufactured by Materialise NV.
+This is a bowl.
+It was designed by Amanda Levete and manufactured by Materialise NV.
 It is dated 2005 and we acquired it in 2011.
-Its medium is laser-sintered polyamide (nylon).
+Its medium is plastic (nylon).
 It is a part of the Product Design and Decorative Arts department.

 As of 2011, rapid prototyping is still a relatively new technology, most often employed to produce medical devices or industrial items such as car parts.
 Since 2004, however, the Belgian manufacturer Materialise NV has been inviting architects and designers to utilize rapid prototyping and manufacturing techniques to create furniture, lighting, and other functional objects for the domestic landscape.
 The digital technology allows designers (and, eventually, consumers) the freedom to create a variety of forms that can be customized and produced as limited editions or unique works; it also presents an alternative to traditional mass production methods that rely on standardization to achieve ease of manufacture and low cost to the consumer.